Skip to main content

 What people miss

-• You enter the new value in the Old Value field in percent-change mode, which reverses the direction of your result.
+• You enter the new value in the old value field, which flips the sign of the result.

 References